 Since the organization’s founding in 1989, it has become one of the nation’s most active scientific field stations.
-Scientists have produced more than 700 scientific papers, including 365 masters and PhD dissertations.
-As a consequence of this research, we know a good deal more about the strengths of our region’s forests, including the effects on, and mechanisms of, carbon storage, water filtration, and ecosystem regulation by dominant species like oaks.
+With the data collected, we know a good deal more about the strengths of our region’s forests, including the effects on, and mechanisms of, carbon storage, water filtration, and ecosystem regulation by dominant species like oaks.
 We also know significantly more about the challenges faced in our region, including rising temperatures, more severe drought regimes, and other environmental conditions that increase native tree species’ vulnerability to pathogens or negatively affect their regeneration.

 Black Rock Forest has also become a regional center for hands-on education, particularly science education.
 In the 1990s, the Black Rock Forest Consortium raised $4 million to build two state-of-the-art green buildings, the Science and Education Center and the Forest Lodge, to enable productive pursuit of a broad range of scientific, education, and conservation activities.
 The organization now supports more than 13,000 student-visitor days annually at the Forest, and operates a Summer Science Camp that attracts an international group of students interested in environmental science and conservation biology.
 To promote, develop and support science education of the highest quality, Black Rock Forest is partnering with independent evaluators from Columbia University’s Teachers College on an innovative evaluation technique, the Baker-Rodrigo Observation Method Protocol (BROMP), to assess student engagement, which is a prerequisite for learning, in the classroom, laboratory and field, and provide feedback educators can use to increase engagement.